ResearchObject/ro2019/schedule.md

 ### More of eScience 2019

-RO2019 is on the first [workshop day of eScience 2019](https://escience2019.sdsc.edu/workshops).
+RO2019 was on the first [workshop day of eScience 2019](https://escience2019.sdsc.edu/workshops).
 See the [eScience 2019 programme](https://escience2019.sdsc.edu/program) for the full schedule of eScience covering the rest of the week.

-The conference [Gateways 2019](https://sciencegateways.org/web/gateways2019/) runs in parallel and include [tutorials](https://sciencegateways.org/web/gateways2019/program/schedule) on Monday 23 Sept 2019.
-Additional registration fees apply to attend the Gateways tutorials.
+The conference [Gateways 2019](https://sciencegateways.org/web/gateways2019/) ran in parallel and included [tutorials](https://sciencegateways.org/web/gateways2019/program/schedule) on Monday 23 Sept 2019.
+Additional registration fees applied to attend the Gateways tutorials.